databricks/spark-training/strata_2013/index.md

 3. __Find the top 10 hashtags based on their counts__ :
-   Finally, these counts has to be used to find the popular hashtags.
+   Finally, these counts have to be used to find the popular hashtags.
    A simple (but not the most efficient) way to do this is to sort the hashtags based on their counts and take the top 10 records.
 Since this requires sorting by the counts, the count (i.e., the second item in the (hashtag, count) tuple) needs to be made the key.
 Hence, we need to first use a `map` to flip the tuple and